as36438/WordNet-feelings/README.md

 Please cite the following paper if you use this dataset:

-WordNet-feelings: A linguistic categorisation of human feelings.
-Advaith Siddharthan, Nicolas Cherbuin, Paul J. Eslinger,  Kasia Kozlowska, Nora A. Murphy and Leroy Lowe.
+Siddharthan, A., N. Cherbuin, P. J. Eslinger, K. Kozlowska, N. A. Murphy, and L. Lowe.
+2018.
+WordNet-feelings: A linguistic categorisation of human feelings. eprint arXiv:1811.02435.
+22 pages. https://arxiv.org/abs/1811.02435